NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### Programming Header

-Your quad will use a 4-pin programming header to load code into the IMU.
+Your quad will use a 4-pin programming header to load code into the MCU.
+You won't need the FTDI portion of the reference design.
 It's a little fancy since it allows you to insert the cable from either top of the board _or_ the bottom.
 To this end, use the `-FEMALE-SMD-BOTTOM-ENTRY` part from `quadparts_prebuilt`.
 The four signals must appear in this order:

 1. Serial TX
 2. Serial RX